davidlares/tcp-reverse-shell/README.md

 ## Code actions

-Once the connection is made, we have 3 particular actions that we can perform.
+Once the connection is made, we have 4 particular actions that we can perform.

 1. `Shell> [Type your command]`. this action will output the result of executing something.
-2. `Shell> grab -f [file]`. the `grab -f` command will transfer or extract data from the target by setting a placeholder for the file.
+2. `Shell> grab -f [file]`.
+The `grab -f` command will transfer or extract data from the target by setting a placeholder for the file.
 This is handled by looping a file if exists, and read the file (pieces) with 1kb top and which until reach `EoF`, after that will the written in the attacker machine
+3. `Shell cd [directory]`.
+This `cd` command will let you change the directory for work along with different OS directories without any problems.
+Internally the script splits the `cd` and typed directory to perform a `chdir` (change directory) in real-time
-3. `Shell> terminate`.
+4. `Shell> terminate`.
 Will close the socket connections

 ## Credits